 Cardamom essential oil is especially suitable for digestive complaints like colic, cramps, dyspepsia, and flatulence and is regarded as a general tonic for the body.

-It is an excellent companion to have on boat, car, and plane rides because it relieves nausea and settles the stomach.
+It is an excellent companion to have on the boat, car, and plane rides because it relieves nausea and settles the stomach.

 Nervous System